HuiLin0220/StenUNet/README.md

 You can integrate your own preprocessing/postprocessing strategies in [preprocess.py](pre_process/preprocess.py)/[post_process](post_process/remove_small_segments.py)

-The data folder structure is like this:
+The inference folder structure is like this:

       daset_test/
           ├── raw